TanjaKec/GEOLYTIX/content/Intro2R/UseR/_index.en.markdown

 #### Built-In Functions

 R is not like other conventional statistical packages like SAS, Minitab, SPSS, to name a few.
-It is more of a programming language designed for conducting data analyses.
-It comes with a vast number of ready-made blocks of code that will enable you to manipulate data, perform intricate mathematical calculations with data, carry out an array of statistical analysis ranging from simple to complex to extremely complex and it will facilitate the creation of fantastic graphs.
+It is more of a programming language designed for conducting data analysis.
+It comes with a vast number of ready-made blocks of code that will enable you to manipulate data, perform intricate mathematical calculations with data, carry out an array of statistical analyses ranging from simple to complex to extremely complex and it will facilitate the creation of fantastic graphs.
 These pre-made blocks of code are known as <span style="color:red">**functions**</span>.

 R has all the standard mathematical functions that you might ever need: `sin`, `cos`, `tan`, `asin`, `atan`, `log`, `log10`, `exp`, `abs`, `sqrt`, `factorial`… To use them, all you need to do is to type the function and put the name of the object (argument) you would like to use the function for in brackets.